arshealam4/shop-app/README.md

 This is a plateform for shoping on low price.

 - We can browse all categories.
-- We can browse products based on category categories.
+- We can browse products based on categories.
 - We can add product to cart.
 - We can order product.